codedragon/code_reviews/slides.md

-#Let's talk about the file system for a moment
+##Let's talk about the file system for a moment
 ![alt text](assets/messy-file-folder.jpeg "Messy File Folders")

-Git puts everything it needs to keep track of changes in a hidden directory .git in each repository
+Git puts everything it needs to keep track of changes in a hidden directory called .git in the root directory of each repository